sboussalham/LogFileExtractor/readme.txt

-#This is the command to use to start the script
+#This is the command to use to start the sulution

 java -jar extractor-1.0.jar [path] [text]